mpjohns9/MSR_Winter_Project/README.md

 With this in mind, this project is the preliminary step in attempting to assess a pitcher's ability to disguise pitches.
-Using a convolutional neural network, baseball grips are classified with their corresponding pitch in real-time.
+Using a convolutional neural network (CNN), baseball grips are classified with their corresponding pitch in real-time.
 Combined with pose estimation, this could serve as a foundation for future development on pitch prediction in real-time.